Ajinkya1718/AstroBot/Readme.md

 # AstroBot 🚀 : Space Trivia Chatbot

 This is a space-themed chatbot that answers trivia questions related to space.
-The bot is built using HTML, JavaScript for the front end, and Python for the backend (assumed to be using Flask).
+The bot is built using HTML, JavaScript for the front end, and Python for the backend.
 The chatbot interacts with users, responding to questions about space in real-time. 🌌

 ## Features ✨